Same-DayLicensed

 Working with Your Pharmacy for Safe Management

-Your pharmacist plays a crucial role in ensuring hydrocodone prescription safety.
-Professional pharmacists provide medication counseling, monitor for potential drug interactions, and offer guidance on proper storage and disposal of controlled substances.
+Your pharmacist is important for keeping hydrocodone prescriptions safe.
+Pharmacists provide medication counseling, monitor for potential drug interactions, and offer guidance on proper storage and disposal of controlled substances.

-Regular communication with your pharmacy team helps ensure continuity of care, appropriate refill timing, and early identification of any potential issues with your pain management regimen.
-Pharmacists can also provide information about non-pharmacological pain management strategies that may complement your prescribed treatment.
+Regular communication with your pharmacy team helps keep your care consistent, gets your refills on time, and catches any potential issues with your pain management early.
+Pharmacists can also give you information about non-drug pain management strategies that may help along with your prescribed treatment.

 How Your Pharmacist Supports Safety: